chadmcox/Azure_AD_Conditional_Access_Policies/anothertry.md

  * **Accounts Excluded** = Usually Service accounts or vault accounts that present an issue because MFA cannot be used.
  * **Azure Subscription Owners** = These are actual owners of Azure Subscriptions.

+# Apps
+* If not specified All Cloud Apps is required for the conditional access policies.

 ## Base Protection
  * Require internal users to use trusted or compliant device for register security information
  * Require MFA for Microsoft Intune enrollment